fhcflx/ciencia-medica/_posts/2025-06-16-cancer-young-adults-2025.md

 **Early exposure to environmental and behavioral risk factors** (consensus): exposure to pollutants, passive smoking, alcohol, endocrine disruptors, and other environmental agents since childhood/adolescence.

-**Alterations in the gut microbiome** (strong emphasis in the 2022 and 2024 articles): changes in the microbiome, possibly related to diet, antibiotic use, and cesarean sections, may influence cancer risk.
+**Alterations in the gut microbiome** (strong emphasis in the 2022 and 2024 articles): changes in the microbiome{% include microbiome-en.html %}, possibly related to diet, antibiotic use, and cesarean sections, may influence cancer risk.

 **Use of antibiotics and other medications in childhood** (moderate consensus): suggested as a risk factor in several studies, but still with indirect evidence.